 Additionally, through the dialectical behavior therapy program in Orange County, CA, you learn how to stabilize yourself when things get uncomfortable or stressful.
 You’re able to ground yourself and maintain your inner peace.

 According to the principles of dialectical behavior therapy, our emotions, thoughts, and behaviors are all interconnected.
-Therefore, once you learn how to stabilize your emotional and thought processes, you will be able to regulate your actions and stay away from drugs or alcohol.
+Therefore, once you learn how to stabilize your emotional and thought processes, you will regulate your actions and stay away from drugs or alcohol.

 Components of Dialectical Behavior Therapy